What is the purpose of this document?

 • After your stay at EJEF: We may contact you to ask for your feedback or to inform you of upcoming events, including for example reunions or invitations to other business events directly associated to your relationship with EJEF.

-Except as set out above, we will not add your information to a mailing list for general marketing purposes and your information will not be passed to any third party.
+Except as set out otherwise in this Notice, we will not add your information to a mailing list for general marketing purpose.

 We also collect information about many other people, mainly in the form of contact details (name, job title, organisation, address, e-mail address and telephone number, as well as other information from e-mail signatures and footers) of people interested in our services, contacts at clients and potential clients, contacts at suppliers and potential suppliers, people within the industry and other stakeholders.
 This information is usually provided directly from you and collected via email, website forms, telephone or social media.
 The data provided may be used for the legitimate interest of communicating with you in relation to specific issues or products that you are involved in, or events that you might be able to assist with.
 We may also contact you to keep in touch or make introductions.